killcity/killcity.github.io/_posts/2017-08-12-setup-docker-swarm-with-macvlan-plus-consul-and-autoscaling.md

 #ip route add 10.90.255.0/24 dev macnet252
 ```

+* If you are running VMware or some other hypervisor.
+In the case of VMware, make sure the portgroup your containers are running on, allows promiscuous mode.
+It's disabled by default.
+Same for the case of other hypervisors where the virtual switch might have this disabled by default.

 ***
 ## Install Docker 17.06 (docker-ce)
 * I recommend running a recent kernel, ie: 4.12.x